Gary J. Shapiro: Career

-Shapiro holds a Juris Doctor degree from the Georgetown University Law Center.
-He is a graduate of the Binghamton University, where he majored in economics and psychology.

 Shapiro was an associate at the law firm of Squire, Sanders and Dempsey.
 He also worked as a legislative aide on Capitol Hill.

-Shapiro helped found and chaired the HDTV Model Station, and has served on the board of the Advanced Television Test Center.
 He co-founded and chaired the HDTV Model Station, served as a leader of the Advanced Television Test Center (ATTC) and is a charter inductee to the Academy of Digital Television Pioneers, receiving its highest award as the industry leader most influential in advancing HDTV.

-Shapiro is chairman of the Home Recording Rights Coalition.
+Shapiro served as chairman of the Home Recording Rights Coalition.

 While Shapiro was at Georgetown, J. Edward Day, a senior partner at Squire, began to mentor Shapiro.
 He instructed Shapiro to begin monitoring developments in the Sony case.
 The case was filed to prevent Sony and retailers from making and selling video cassette recorders.
 The decision by the Ninth Circuit against Sony spurred a group of retailers, consumer groups and manufacturers, such as 3M, General Electric and RCA, to start weekly meetings in order to coordinate their fight against the verdict.
 These meetings quickly resulted in the creation of the HRRC.
 As chairman of the coalition, Shapiro has testified before Congress and has helped ensure the growth of the video rental market, VCRs, home computers, and audio-recording equipment, including MP3 technology.